1978–79 FA Cup

-The 1978–79 FA Cup was the 98th staging of the world's oldest football knockout competition, The Football Association Challenge Cup, or FA Cup.
-The final saw Arsenal beat Manchester United 3–2, three of the five goals being scored in the last five minutes.
+The 1978–79 FA Cup was the 98th staging of the world's oldest football knockout competition, the Football Association Challenge Cup, or FA Cup.
+The final saw Arsenal defeat Manchester United 3–2, with three of the five goals being scored in the last five minutes.

 Qualifying rounds

 Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 28 places available in the first round.

 The winners from the fourth qualifying round were Blyth Spartans, Workington, Runcorn, Chorley, Morecambe, Southport, Droylsden, Nuneaton Borough, AP Leamington, Stafford Rangers, Boston United, Worksop Town, Hitchin Town, Enfield, March Town United, Barking, Dagenham, Wealdstone, Barnet, Dartford, Maidstone United, Gravesend & Northfleet, Woking, Hillingdon Borough, Worcester City, Yeovil Town, Weymouth and Merthyr Tydfil.

 For the first time since 1910–11, all successful qualifying clubs had appeared in the competition proper before.
-However, Gravesend & Northfleet had not featured at this stage since 1965-66, Chorley had last done so in 1963-64, Worksop Town had last done so in 1961-62, Worcester City had last done so in 1960-61, March Town United in 1955-56 and Barking in 1928-29.
+However, Gravesend & Northfleet had not featured at this stage since 1965–66, Chorley had last done so in 1963–64, Worksop Town had last done so in 1961–62, Worcester City in 1960–61, March Town United in 1955–56 and Barking in 1928–29.

 Maidstone United was the most successful club from this season's qualifying rounds, progressing from the first qualifying round to the third round proper after defeating Horsham YMCA, Dover, Ramsgate, Waterlooville, Wycombe Wanderers and Exeter City.
 Charlton Athletic then needed a replay to knock them out of the tournament.